 - high levels of p16 protein, a protein that helps regulate cell growth

-- being African American
+- being Black

 The research was published online on April 25, 2019, by the journal Cancer Epidemiology, Biomarkers & Prevention.
 Read the abstract of "Predictors of an Invasive Breast Cancer Recurrence after DCIS: A Systematic Review and Meta-analyses."